appfolio/destiny_app/README.md

 # destiny_app

 destiny_app is a web application security training tool with a focus on [ruby on rails](http://rubyonrails.org/) applications that can be ran locally on your mac or linux box.
 It covers relevant security issues from [OWASP's Top Ten Project](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) and the [Rails Security Guide](http://guides.rubyonrails.org/security.html) for rails 4.
+It also has [Docker images](docker/) that are plug and play!

 ## Quick Start

-Prereqs: _install ruby, rails, and mysql for this app to work without modification._
+Prereqs: _install ruby, rails, and mysql for this app to work without modification._ (using the [Docker images](docker/) may be easier and quicker)

 You can run the rails destiny_app locally by...